 We live in a digitalized era where e-commerce has become an everyday part of life.
-With top e-commerce companies like Amazon and Alibaba, buyers have access to an endless variety of products, and sellers can expose their products to potential customers all over the world.
+This is a world where buyers have access to an endless variety of products, and sellers can expose their products to potential customers all over the world.
+At the top, there are e-commerce companies like Amazon and Alibaba.
 At the grassroots level, tools like drag-and-drop websites, dropshipping, and social media have many people starting their own small e-commerce businesses from home.

 The question now is not “Can I start a business?” but “How do I make my business successful?”
 Although the tools and technology needed to set-up an e-commerce business are widely available, succeeding in e-commerce requires sufficient resources, strategic positioning, and constant evolution.

 Below are three common misconceptions about running an e-commerce business and their corresponding realities.

 You can succeed in e-commerce with minimal resources.

 Many believe that cost-saving is one of the most significant benefits of an e-commerce business.
 They think that the only resources needed are an internet connection and a laptop.
 This is a misconception.